-A reality show that first aired on Spike TV on July 17, 2011.
-The show revolves around Jon Taffer, an expert food & beverage industry consultant, and one of six members of the Nightclub Hall of Fame, going around to failing bars, figuring out what is wrong with them and how to fix them.
-Yes, this is basically Kitchen Nightmares...but with bars!
-Despite that, it is a pretty interesting watch, due in no small part to the "bar science" constantly shown through Jon's planning.
+Bar Rescue is a reality show that first aired on Spike on July 17, 2011.
+The show revolves around Jon Taffer, an expert food & beverage industry consultant and one of six members of the Nightclub Hall of Fame, going around to failing bars, figuring out what is wrong with them and how to fix them.
+Yes, this is basically Kitchen Nightmares, but with bars!
+Despite this, Bar Rescue is a pretty interesting watch, due in no small part to the "bar science" constantly shown through Taffer's planning.
 Of course, there is also a lot of drama with owners.

 This show provides examples of: